Narain Karthikeyan: HRT (2011–2012)

-Later in 2007, he was linked with the Spyker (previously Jordan) Formula One team after their driver Christijan Albers was fired, although Sakon Yamamoto got the drive.
+Later in 2007, Karthikeyan was linked with the Spyker (previously Jordan) Formula One team after their driver Christijan Albers was fired, although Sakon Yamamoto got the drive.
 Due to the withdrawal of support of Williams F1 by Tata (Karthikeyan's main sponsor), Nakajima was given the lion's share of testing duties and Karthikeyan was sidelined.

 When the Spyker F1 team was bought out by Vijay Mallya towards the end of 2007, Karthikeyan had been linked with a drive with the new Force India Formula One team in 2008.
 However, he did not even get to test for the team.
 He was also linked to a drive with the Super Aguri team in January 2008, as one of the terms of an Indian consortium investing in the team.
 The deal was not agreed and he continued to drive for A1 Team India.
 He was India's only Formula One driver until the 2010 season, when Karun Chandhok signed to drive for the Hispania Racing F1 Team.